soumyadipcsis/SamaTulyata4PLC/README.md

+# NOTE
+It is a Petri net-based equivalence checker.
+Our Petri net model is a restricted CPN (Colored Petri Net) model with three properties: it is 1-safe, deterministic, and completely specified.
+Places are associated with sets of functions, and transitions are associated with guard conditions.
+Whenever a CPN model is mentioned in our work, it refers to a model that satisfies these three properties.
 # SamaTulyata4PLC
  The tool is written in python.
 To run the tool use the following command `python main.py <TCL_FILE_NAME> <SFC_FILE_NAME>`.
 To get exhaustive tool output use